snugfox/ashrae-predictor/README.md

 # Building Energy usage predictor

 Below is the list of dependancies for both the jupyter notebooks.
-One contains Exploratory Data Analysis named as `EDA.ipynb` and the second contains code for the model named `model.ipynb`.
+One contains Exploratory Data Analysis named as `EDA.ipynb` and the second contains code for the model named `Model.ipynb`.
 Install the following dependancies through `pip` or Anaconda's `conda` package manager:
 1. python 3
 2. numpy
 3. matplotlib